-The AAPD encourages appropriate, quality oral health care for infants, children, and adolescents.
-When pediatric oral health care is deemed necessary, either by a responsible adult or referring clinician, the AAPD encourages third parties to recognize pediatric dentists as both primary and specialty oral health care providers and to refrain from age-related restrictions for care by pediatric dentists.
+The AAPD recognizes that infants, children, adolescents, and individuals with special health care needs have the right to quality oral healthcare.
+The AAPD encourages third party payors to recognize pediatric dentists as both primary and specialty oral health care providers and to refrain from age-related restrictions when a parent or referring clinician desires to utilize the services and expertise of a pediatric dentist to establish a dental home or for limited specialized care.